 When you’re fighting cancer, there is no shortage of information on the disease process, treatment options, side effects, and clinical outcomes.
 What is harder to find is information about how to hold down a full time job while undergoing treatment.
 How to handle the intense fatigue that settles over you.
 How to find energy to play with your children, while keeping a clean house and dinner on the table.

 St. Francis’ Survivorship Program can help.
 One of the first STAR-certified survivorship programs in the country, this program optimizes your health during cancer treatment and recovery through therapies that increase energy, reduce pain, and strike the perfect balance of proper nutrition, exercise and spiritual care.
 We provide our patients with the most comprehensive rehabilitation care available and most of our services are reimbursable by health insurance providers.
 Having access to world-class follow up care, without added medical costs, allows you to get your life back on track.

-Our Surviorship Program reflects the philosophy at St. Francis that there are three disctinct phases of care for every cancer patient: diagnosis, medical treatment, and survivorship.
+Our Survivorship Program reflects the philosophy at St. Francis that there are three distinct phases of care for every cancer patient: diagnosis, medical treatment, and survivorship.
 Survivorship is a critical and distinct phase that begins at diagnosis.

 We are committed to helping you reach optimal recovery.